The Rookery Artists' Collective present

-Childhood memories have influenced much of the work; the variety of experiences mirroring the diversity of artists included.
-Amongst these are tales of Anansi Tori, the crafty spider (from stories originating in West Africa, spread through slavery and handed down orally by the Maroons of Suriname) through the Mahabarata and Irish Folk tales, to the aesthetic of LadyBird books.
+Childhood experiences and memories inform much of the work.
+These experiences mirror the variety of artists in the Rookery Collective.
+From the tales of Anansi Tori, the crafty spider (stories which originate from West Africa and were spread through slavery and were handed down orally by the Maroons of Suriname) through the Mahabarata and Irish Folk tales to the aesthetic of LadyBird books and Disney films.

 Although in modern times, fairy tales are considered for children, they were originally an oral tradition and meant for whole communities.
 They were frequently very dark and a number of works examine this “darker” side.
 They also explore the continuing relevance of fairy tale’s in the way they reflect society.
 Rapunzel, and the idea of the princess imprisoned in her ivory tower is as relevant today as it was 500 years ago.

 There is also work exploring other stories.
 The theme of metamorphosis arises in a number of works particularly referencing the story of Apollo and Daphne and the human forms found within nature.